 Remember that not every image you take is a winner.
 Get used to the idea of shooting and culling a lot.
 Take as many as you need to get a winner, and then ruthlessly cull what didn’t work.
 It’s better to trash 1000 images that didn’t work and have 5 spectacular images than to only shoot 20 and wind up with 20 so-so photos.

 When it comes time to edit, don’t add gimmicky filters in post-processing.
 It doesn’t matter if you use Photoshop or GIMP or even PicMonkey — cheesy, overly toned filters make your images look unprofessional and your products undesirable.
 Keep your whites white, your colors bright, and your details sharp.
 Save the filters for your Instagram selfies instead.

 If something is out of your skillset, or you just don’t have hours to sit in front of Lightroom and Photoshop, get help with your editing.
-Clipping Path India has services that can help you no matter what stage of the journey you’re in.
+Path has services that can help you no matter what stage of the journey you’re in.